iniqkyyy/notes-2/docs/Semester 2/ACDC Notes/Class Notes/class6.md

 - All circular batteries have 1.5V
 - Align batteries in Parallel (connect all pos and all neg to same side) will stay at 1.5V.
 - Align batteries in Series (pos to neg ad infinitum) adds/subtracts 1.5V each time.
-- Solar cell, light comes in through safety glass, reflects to stay in the system, then uses heat (light) to vcreate Power
+- Solar cell, light comes in through safety glass, reflects to stay in the system, then uses heat (light) to create Power
 -
  outside, proton and neutron inside, pro=pos charge + electrons = neg charge
 - periodic number is how many protons your element has